cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1101/2022.03.16.484639 - Selection on the fly: short term adaptation to an altered sexual selection regime in Drosophila pseudoobscura
 - https://doi.org/10.1101/2022.09.13.507768 - Genomic erosion in the assessment of species extinction risk

+2023:
+- https://doi.org/10.1016/j.avrs.2023.100095 - Systematics of the avian family Alaudidae using multilocus and genomic data

 2022:

 - https://doi.org/10.1111/tpj.15871 - BaRTv2: a highly resolved barley reference transcriptome for accurate transcript-specific RNA-seq quantification